Group Privacy Notice

 - goods and services provided;

-- visual images and personal appearance (such as copies of passports or CCTV images);
+- identification documents, visual images and personal appearance (such as copies of passports or video verification recordings);

-- any other data that you may submit to us via the site from time-to-time;
+- any other data that you may submit to us via the website from time-to-time; and

 - sensitive personal data as defined in the regulations.